-Let's be real, nowadays it's 24-7 pedal to the metal.
-Between work, family and attempting to have a social life, it's pretty hard to find a morsel of time to just sit still and do something for ourselves.
-And if, for some reason, that occasion does present itself, we normally just want to curl up for a nap.
+Anyone else find themselves going at 100 miles per hour, constantly plugged in without a second to just chill out?
+Us too.
+Between work, family and attempting to have a social life, it's pretty hard to find time to just sit still and do something for ourselves.
+And if for some reason that occasion does present itself, we normally just want to curl up for a nap.

 Stress is just an accepted way of life — but consider this your very

 friendly word of warning.
 Researchers have discovered as of 2016 that chronic stress can actually change the brain and lead to anxiety and depression.
 So you can probably guess that your stress compounds and gives way to more stress, and more anxiety and depression that create more stress, and the vicious cycle continues.
 More: If You Can't Sleep, It May Be Because of Tinnitus

 We don’t have all the answers, but we do know that taking small steps in the right direction can make a huge difference.
 These little stress-busters, when used regularly, could bring your stress down to that normal-crazy level.
 You can try one idea for every week of the year: